99 Shades of Silver?!

 "Why do you look so tired?"
 Sephiroth asked as he saw Aeris already in bed, her eyes closed.

-"I had to explain death to Remi before she'd go to sleep," she mumbled, "It was not easy.
-I don't even feel like discussing it now,"
+"I had to explain death to Remi before she'd go to sleep," she mumbled, "It was not easy."

 "Why didn't you tell me about that stupid journalist?" he asked as he sat on the bed.